 I am familiar and experienced with working on a one to one basis with people presenting with a wide range of problems that beset them.
 Some people come into counselling with a clear idea of a particular issue they would like some help with.
 Others, only have a vague idea that there is an underlying unhappiness or are uncomfortable with their lives and not quite sure how best to deal with it, they only know they want help and in the first instance will contact me to arrange a consultation either over Zoom/ FaceTime etc or to see me face to face in my consultation room in Seaford.

 How I work

 The consultation is an opportunity to meet and to talk about what made you seek counselling, what expectations and hopes you have for undertaking counselling/psychotherapy.
-I will tell you if I think you are being unrealistic in your expectations or if I think that I am not able to help you with your particular issues and I may be able to refer you to someone more suitable.
+I will be honest with you if I think you are being unrealistic in your expectations or if I think that I am not able to help you with your particular issues and I may be able to refer you to someone more suitable.
 Whilst I don't offer advice and behaviour strategies I do believe in relating and engaging with people in a way that fosters and actively encourages an exploration of how needs are met and why people behave the way they do and to open the potential and possibilities of change.

 In general I prefer to establish a regular time and day to meet as this makes for continuity and containment of the therapeutic process.
 I endevour to accommodate clients who work shifts.
 I also prefer clients to commit themselves to at least six sessions.
-This allows us both time to get one to one another and to develop a rapport where you can begin to trust me and the process of counselling and we can look at the issues and problems in detail.
+This allows us both time to get one to one another and to develop a rapport where you can begin to trust me and the process of counselling and we can start to look at the issues and problems in detail.
 I have my consultation room in Seaford which is accessible from Eastbourne, Brighton and Lewes.